Tourist Information for Holidays on Aitutaki Island

 Our Beach

-The beach is predominantly sandy.
-There are beach chairs and reclinable sun loungers on the beach but no beach umbrellas.
-There are lots of shady spots around the beach and two hammocks under palm trees.
-The beach is not cleaned daily but is routinely cleaned of stones and coral, but please note that during high seas, stones and coral can get washed up onto the beach.
+The beach is predominantly sandy with some broken coral mixed in.
+There are beach chairs and reclining sun loungers on the beach, though no umbrellas — however, there are plenty of shady spots and two hammocks between palm trees.
+The beach isn't raked daily but is routinely cleared of stones and coral pieces.
+During rough weather or high seas, coral and stones can wash up on the sand.

 Our Lagoon

-There is all tide swimming in the lagoon right in front of the villas.
-There are coral heads in the lagoon, and these sometimes break-off leaving debris in the water, so we recommend guests wear reef shoes when entering the water.
+There is all-tide swimming directly in the lagoon in front of the villas.
+Coral patches are present in the lagoon — pieces can break off and leave debris in the water — so we recommend wearing reef shoes when entering.
+These are available to buy in Arutanga Town.

 Snorkelling